-First, know your starting and end points.
+Know your starting and endpoints.
 Establish a clear vision of what the business entity is before the merger, and what will happen to it as a result of the merger.
-To help understand this, answer the following questions:
+To help understand this, use a checklist that asks and answers the following questions:

 - What is the entity’s state of formation?
-This state’s law will govern the procedure for affecting the merger.
+This state’s law will govern the procedure for effecting the merger.
 Filings will always be required here.

 - In which states will the post-merger entity be doing business?
 If the answer includes states different from those listed in the question above, additional actions must be taken.

 - Will the surviving entity change its name following the merger?
 If the answer is yes, then you will have to obtain and protect the entity’s right to the desired name.